Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Moving Voters Toward the

-\begin{observation} Let $w, z, w', z'$, and $\ratio$ be positive real numbers such that $w/z\ge \ratio$.
-Then, \begin{enumerate} \item if $w'/z' \ge \ratio$, then $(w + w')/(z + z') \ge \ratio$. \item if $w'/z' \le \ratio$, $w \le w'$, and $z < z'$, then $(w - w')/(z - z') \ge \ratio$. \end{enumerate} \end{observation}
+\begin{observation} Let $w, z, w', z',$ and $\rho$ be positive real numbers such that $w/z \ge \rho$.
+Then: \begin{enumerate} \item If $w'/z' \ge \rho$, then $(w + w') / (z + z') \ge \rho$. \item If $w'/z' \le \rho$, $w' \le w$, and $z' < z$, then $(w - w') / (z - z') \ge \rho$. \end{enumerate} \end{observation}

-Now we are ready to present Lemma \ref{lem:move-voters}, which states that given two committees $S_1$ and $S_2$, there exists a point $x^*$ on the line such that if the voters move toward $x^*$, the ratio between the social costs of $S_2$ and $S_1$ does not significantly decrease.
+We are now ready to present Lemma~\ref{lem:move-voters}, which states that given two committees $S_1$ and $S_2$ of size $k$, Algorithm \ref{alg:move-voters-finding-point} returns a point $x^*$ on the line, called the \focalpoint, such that moving all voters toward $x^*$ does not significantly decrease the ratio between the social costs of $S_1$ and $S_2$.